xuwenwu24/Bootstrap/README.md

-# Bootstrap
+# Bootstrap.sh
-this is a bootstrap test to validate the reliability of GWAS results derived from small experimental samples.
+#this is a bootstrap test to validate the reliability of GWAS results derived from small experimental samples.
 ##bootstrap test
 for i in `seq 1 1000`
 do